raspberrypi/hats/README.md

 2. It has a valid ID EEPROM (including vendor info, GPIO map and valid device tree information).
 3. It has a full size 40W GPIO connector.
 4. It follows the HAT [mechanical specification](hat-board-mechanical.pdf)
-5. It uses a GPIO connector that spaces the HAT between 10mm and 12mm from the Pi (i.e. uses spacers between 10mm and 12mm).
+5. It uses a GPIO connector that spaces the HAT at least 8mm from the Pi (i.e. uses spacers 8mm or larger - also see note on PoE header below)
 6. If back powering via the GPIO connector the HAT must be able to supply a minimum of 1.3A continuously to the Pi (but ability to supply 2A continuously recommended).

 Of course users are free to put an ID EEPROM on boards that don't otherwise conform to the remainder of the specifications - in fact we strongly encourage this; we just want things called HATs to be a known and well-specified entity to make life easier for customers, particularly the less technical ones.

+NOTE that the Pi3B+ introduced a new 4-pin PoE header near the top-right corner mounting hole.
+Newly designed HATs that do not provide a connector for this header must avoid fouling it.

 ## Design Resources